Tracking gluten immunoreactive peptides from the grain to the gut and beyond

 Introduction

 The project GLUTENOMICS aims to elucidate the molecular structures of GIP in human biosamples and analyze factors determining their identities and quantities.
-I aim to achieve this using a combination of different approaches to overcome the analytical challenges by:
+The objectives include:

 Central Hypothesis